light-on-shadow/nautilus-thumbnail-generator/README.md

 - Generates thumbnails for images efficiently in the background.
 - Watches for new or updated files in real-time to keep thumbnails current.
+- TODO use other thumbnailers depending on the format

 ## Prerequisites